 Whirlpool Corp., the world’s largest appliance maker, and LG Electronics Inc. (066570) agreed to settle patent-infringement cases over refrigerator icemakers for an undisclosed amount.

 The settlement resolves three patent lawsuits filed in federal courts in New Jersey and Delaware, Benton Harbor, Michigan-based Whirlpool and Seoul-based LG said Sept.
 28 in a statement.

 “This agreement, which concludes years of patent litigation between LG and Whirlpool, will result in the dismissal” of the cases, the companies said.

 A Delaware jury found in 2010 that LG infringed a Whirlpool icemaker patent and awarded $1.78 million in damages.
 U.S. District Judge Gregory M. Sleet in Wilmington questioned the jury’s calculations and ordered a new trial.
 Whirlpool had sought more than $22 million in damages.

 Last year, Whirlpool said it won a six-month stay of patent litigation over refrigerator technology while it challenged the validity of LG’s patents at the U.S. Patent and Trademark Office.

 According to the complaint filed Sept.
-28 in federal court in Green Bay, Wisconsin, First Quality Products Inc. (QPDC)’s Baby Products unit infringes patent 8,221,378, which covers a refastenable closure to be used for disposable diapers and training pants.
+28 in federal court in Green Bay, Wisconsin, First Quality Products Inc. (QPDC:US)’s Baby Products unit infringes patent 8,221,378, which covers a refastenable closure to be used for disposable diapers and training pants.
 The patent, which was issued in July, was assigned exclusively to Kimberly-Clark on the date the patent issued, according to court papers.

 Kimberly-Clark, which makes Depends adult diapers and Pull- Ups training pants, asked the court for an order barring further infringement of its patent, and for awards of money damages and litigation costs.